eliot-akira/agility/README.md

 **To do**

 - New documentation
-- Consolidate event management
-- Implement test suite from original
 - Refactor and optimize
+- Implement tests from original
 - Make availble on npm?